 All randomised participants are to be followed up until death, discharge from hospital or 28 days after randomisation (whichever is sooner).
 It is recognised that in the setting of this trial, there may be some variability in exactly how many days after randomisation, information on disease status is collected.
 This is acceptable and will be taken account of in the analyses and interpretation of results, the principle being that some information about post-randomisation disease status is better than none.

-In the UK, longer term (up to 10 years) follow-up will be sought through linkage to electronic healthcare records and medical databases including those held by NHS Digital, Public Health England and equivalent bodies, and to relevant research databases (e.g. UK Biobank, Genomics England).
+In the UK, longer term (up to 10 years) follow-up will be sought through linkage to electronic healthcare records and medical databases including those held by NHS England, UK Health Security Agency and equivalent bodies, and to relevant research databases (e.g. UK Biobank, Genomics England).
 Outside the UK, due to the absence of electronic health data linkage, additional follow-up will be conducted at 6 months after first randomisation by telephone or in person (at a clinic) in order to collect information on mortality (including date and cause) and re-admission to hospital (including date[s] and primary reason[s]).
 This information will be captured on a web-based case report form.

 Withdrawal of consent